spicetify/cli/CONTRIBUTING.md

 If you then still feel the need to ask a question and need clarification, we recommend the following:

 - Open an [issue](https://github.com/spicetify/spicetify-cli/issues/new).
-- Provide as much context as you can about what you're running into.
-- Provide project and platform versions (go, nodejs, npm, etc), depending on what seems relevant.
+- Provide both Spicetify and Spotify version.

 We will then take care of the issue as soon as possible.